chapel-lang/chapel/doc/sphinx/source/users-guide/base/basicValues.rst

 .. literalinclude:: examples/users-guide/base/floatValues.chpl
   :language: chapel
-  :lines: 26,29,31,33
+  :lines: 26,29,31,33,35

-Note that in either form, the resulting value is represented as a floating point literal.
-Thus, these assignments correspond to the
+Note that whether using the ``int`` or ``real`` form, imaginary values are stored using a floating point representation.
+Thus, these expressions correspond to the values:
-values:

 .. literalinclude:: examples/users-guide/base/floatValues.good
-  :language: chapel
+  :language: text
-  :lines: 12-14
+  :lines: 14-17

-Note further that the expression ``i`` does not refer to the mathematical value $sqrt(-1)$, but rather to a variable named *i*.
+Note that the standalone expression ``i`` does not refer to the mathematical value *i*, but rather to a Chapel symbol (e.g., variable, procedure, etc.) named *i*.
 To get the mathematical value, use an expression like ``1i`` or ``1.0i``.

 The ``complex`` type does not support a native format for literal values.
 Instead, complex values are typically expressed by adding or